Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Completeness of Lorentzian surfaces with a Killing field

-Finally, if for all $ M> 0 $, $\mu (\{-\epsilon f \leq M\} \cap \R^{+}) < + \infty$, and if the condition (\ref{condition analytique complétude dans un ruban}) is satisfied, then the geodesics such that $C^2 > \displaystyle \sup_{x \geq x_0} \epsilon f(x)$ are complete, and their completeness leads also to that of geodesics such as $ C^2 = \displaystyle \sup_{x \geq x_0} \epsilon f(x) $, using the above observation.
-Hence we obtain the completeness of all the geodesics that remain in the ribbon.
-Assume now that condition (\ref{condition analytique complétude dans un ruban}) is not satisfied; for all $ C^2> \displaystyle \sup_{x \geq x_0} \epsilon f(x) $, there is a geodesic $ \gamma $ remaining in the ribbon with unbounded interval $I^{+}$, and whose Clairaut constant is $ C $ (see Corollary \ref{Corrolaire: caractériser géodésiques traversant tout un ruban}, 2), and we have shown that such a geodesic is then incomplete.
-This ends the proof. \end{proof} \begin{definition}[\textbf{Critical Clairaut constant}] According to the observation in the previous proof, we can define
+Finally, if for all $ M> 0 $, $\mu (\{-\epsilon f \leq M\} \cap \R^{+}) < + \infty$, and if the condition (\ref{condition analytique complétude dans un ruban}) is satisfied, then for all $x_0 \in \R$, the geodesics such that $C^2 > \displaystyle \sup_{x \geq x_0} \epsilon f(x)$ are complete, and their completeness leads also to that of geodesics such as $ C^2 = \displaystyle \sup_{x \geq x_0} \epsilon f(x) $, using the above observation.
+Hence we obtain the completeness of all the geodesics that remain in the semi-ribbon.
+Assume now that condition (\ref{condition analytique complétude dans un ruban}) is not satisfied; for all $x_0 \in \R$ and $ C^2> \displaystyle \sup_{x \geq x_0} \epsilon f(x) $, there is a geodesic $ \gamma $ remaining in the semi-ribbon with unbounded interval $I^{+}$, and whose Clairaut constant is $ C $ (see Corollary \ref{Corrolaire: caractériser géodésiques traversant tout un ruban}, 2), and we have shown that such a geodesic is then incomplete.
+This ends the proof. \end{proof} \begin{corollary}[\textbf{Completeness of a null complete saddle}] Let $(S,K)$ be a null complete saddle defined by giving a branching of order $4$, together with $4$ functions $f_i, i \in \Z/4\Z$, defined on $(\sigma_i)_{i \in \Z/4\Z}$ de $\Sigma$, such that $f_i$ and $f_{i+1}$ have the same germ at the point $b_i = \bar{\sigma}_i \cap \bar{\sigma}_{i+1}$.
+Then $S$ is complete if and only if for all $i \in \Z/4\Z$, $f_i$ satisfies the (SRC) condition of Lemma \ref{Complétude dans un ruban}. \end{corollary} \begin{corollary}[\textbf{Completeness of universal extensions}] Let $X=E^u_f$ (in particular, analytic surfaces), and assume $X$ is null complete, i.e. $f$ is defined over $\R$.
+Then $X$ is complete if and only if $R_{f_{|\R^+}}$ and $R_{f_{|\R^-}}$ satisfy the (SRC) condition in Lemma \ref{Complétude dans un ruban}. \end{corollary} \begin{proof} If $ \gamma $ is a geodesic in the universal extension which leaves any maximal ribbon, then $ \gamma $ is invariant by an isometry of the universal extension, acting on $\gamma$ by a translation of the geodesic parameter (see \cite[Lemma 4.8]{LM}), proving that $\gamma$ is complete.
+It is called an "invariant" or "periodic geodesic" in \cite{LM}.
+Now, for geodesics remaining in a maximal semi-ribbon with unbounded $I^+$, the geodesic completeness is equivalent to the (SRC) condition, which ends the proof. \end{proof} \begin{corollary} The extension $E^u_f$ associated to a Lorentzian torus $(T,K)$ is complete. \end{corollary} \begin{definition}[\textbf{Critical Clairaut constant}] According to the observation in the proof of Lemma \ref{Complétude dans un ruban}, we can define,